We're going to talk now about drugs used to

 Because it does result in neurological

-Myasthenia can occur.
-And mild movement disorders that
+Myasthenia can occur, and mild movement

-are very nonspecific can occur in Wilson's disease.
+occur in Wilson's disease.

 This is why, just as a clinical pearl,

 and take a close look at their iris, because

 you may actually pick up Wilson's disease.